• Menu

 Skiier over pond

-Pond skimming at Spring Splash held annually around closing day at Winter Park.
+Pond skimming at Spring Splash is held annually around closing day at Winter Park.
 Photo by: Jim Stepp

 The closing days of ski season are bittersweet, but also offer a lot of fun and laughter.
 Spirits are carefree and the weather can be hit or miss in the mountains.
 Many resorts host events toward the end of the ski season, like the notorious pond skimming.
 Take a look at the season-closing dates to see where you can ride.

-Steamboat hosts the Cardboard Classic on April 8th, where local teams race down the hill on homemade cardboard vehicles.
-The following day on April 9th, they have their Pond Skimming Closing Day Celebration.
+Steamboat hosts the Cardboard Classic on Saturday, April 12th, 2025, where local teams race down the hill on homemade cardboard vehicles.
+The following day on Sunday, April 13th, 2025, they have their Pond Skimming Closing Day Celebration.
 Bud Light also Rocks the Boat on that April weekend, so there’s plenty to do around town.

 Taste test Colorado wine